Tours in Georgia Blog About Book Now

 Uplistsikhe — The Lord's Fortress

-The cave complex includes a large throne hall known as Tamara's Hall (though it predates Queen Tamara), pagan temples, an ancient pharmacy with stone shelves, an amphitheatre, a bakery, wine cellars, and a tunnel running 60m through the rock to the Kura River below for emergency water access.
+The cave complex includes a large throne hall known as Tamara's Hall (though it predates Queen Tamara by several centuries), pagan temples with zoroastrian elements, an ancient pharmacy with stone shelves for medicinal herbs, a carved amphitheatre, a bakery, wine cellars, and a tunnel running 60 metres through the rock to the Kura River below — used for emergency water access during sieges.
+This was not a collection of simple caves: it was a fully functioning city with complex infrastructure.

 Tamara's Hall and the Pagan Temple Complex